This post viewed: 3924 times

 Joseph Warren Elementary School (60s-71) — Go There?

 Thomas Hoyne Elementary School (67) — Go There?

 Pill Hill facebook Group (60s) — Go there?

 (Earhart and Warren Elementary and Bowen alums)

-My family’s flight began in the Fall of 1968, at a time when racial tensions were peaking, not just in our neighborhood, but around the country as well.
+My family’s flight began in the Fall of 1968 through the Spring of 1969, at a time when racial tensions were peaking, not just in our neighborhood, but around the country as well.
 This book tries to trace that experience, but only depicts a slice of the larger human tragedy and trauma that has haunted Chicago for decades.
 It is not an analytical portrayal of the bigger, complex problem of racial divisions.
 Instead, Midnight Flight offers a perspective of an experience that was shared by many people who lived in South Shore Valley (some call it South Shore Gardens), a once all-White community that turned Black, practically overnight.

 Why did things happen the way they did?
 What motivated homeowners to uproot themselves so hastily (and recklessly) and move?

 Many of the White homeowners who moved, did so in the middle of the night.
 That alone says something about the factors that were at play, which I hope I have addressed.
 There is certainly a shame to be found in selling something you love just because you are afraid to live next door or down the street from a Black family.
 But behind that shame are good people and a community that remains one of Chicago’s best.